-Filming scenes for the upcoming season 4, actress Emma Corrin was in town for the occasion, filming scenes as Princess Diana during a famous trip to New York City.
+Filming scenes for the upcoming season 4, actress Emma Corrin was in town for the occasion, stepping in front of the camera as Princess Diana during a famous trip to New York City.
+And now, after what feels like a lifetime of waiting – Netflix has revealed that the brand new episodes will debut soon – officially landing on November 15.

 Police officers and street vendors can be seen on set, as well as passers-by styled in classic 80’s outfits and homeless pushing shopping trolleys filled with their belongings.
 The set on Stevenson Square replicates the Bronx, and was also switched up to replicate 23rd Street Station in Manhattan.